VinnieRossi/katacoda-scenarios/rhoar-spring-boot/getting-started-spring/deploy-to-openshift.md

 For the deployment to OpenShift we are using the [Fabric8](https://fabric8.io/) tool through the `fabric8-maven-plugin` which is configured in our ``pom.xml``{{open}} (found in the `<profiles/>` section).
 Configuration files for Fabric8 are contained in the ``src/main/fabric8``{{open}} folder mentioned earlier.

-After the Maven build as finished, it will typically take less than 20 sec for the application to be available.
-To verify that everything is started run the following command and wait for it to report replication controller "fruits-s2i-1" successfully rolled out:
+This step may take some time to do the Maven build and the OpenShift deployment.
+After the build completes you can verify that everything is started by running the following command:

 ``oc rollout status dc/getting-started``{{execute}}

-You should see output in the console similar to `replication controller "fruits-1" successfully rolled out`.
-Then you can either go to the OpenShift web console and click on the route or click [here](http://fruits-dev.[[HOST_SUBDOMAIN]]-80-[[KATACODA_HOST]].environments.katacoda.com)
+You should see output in the console similar to `replication controller "getting-started" successfully rolled out`.
+Then you can either go to the OpenShift web console and click on the route or click [here](http://getting-started-dev.[[HOST_SUBDOMAIN]]-80-[[KATACODA_HOST]].environments.katacoda.com)

 You should see the web application with two fruits listed.
 The buttons still do not work because we didn't implement those functionalities but you should still see them.